 For stock option grants that have no market conditions that affect vesting, the Company uses the Black-Scholes option valuation model to value stock options granted.
 The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options that have no vesting restrictions and are fully transferable.
 The model requires management to make estimates which are subjective and may not be representative of actual results.
 Changes in assumptions can materially affect estimates of fair values.
-For purposes of the calculation, the following assumptions were used for the fiscal years ended June 30, 2015 and 2014:
+For purposes of the calculation, the following assumptions were used for the fiscal years ended June 30, 2017 and 2016:

-2016 2015
+2017 2016

-WA Risk free interest rate n/a 0.98%
+WA Risk free interest rate 1.26% 0.98%

-WA Expected dividend yield n/a 0%
+WA Expected dividend yield 0% 0%

-WA Expected stock price volatility n/a 108%
+WA Expected stock price volatility 70.26% 108%

-WA Expected life of options n/a 3.75 years
+WA Expected life of options 5 years 3.75 years